VirgilSecurity/virgil-sdk-php/README.md

 $ composer require virgil/sdk
 ```

-You need to install php virgil crypto extension *ext-virgil_crypto_php* as one of dependency otherwise you will get `the requested PHP extension virgil_crypto_php is missing from your system` error during composer install.
+You need to install php virgil crypto extension *ext-virgil_crypto_php* as one of dependency otherwise you will get the requested PHP extension virgil_crypto_php is missing from your system error during composer install.

-In general to install virgil crypto extension follow next steps:
 * Download proper extension package for your platform from [cdn](https://cdn.virgilsecurity.com/virgil-crypto/php/) like **virgil-crypto-2.0.4-php-5.6-linux-x86_64.tgz** (highly recommended using latest version).
  * Type following command to unpack extension in terminal:

  ```